Key Takeaways

 These basic metrics are often called "vanity metrics" because they are easy to obtain and readily available with free tools like Meta Business Suite.

 Other social media metrics like follower growth are also often put in the box of vanity metrics.
-Yes, it's beneficial that more people engage with your social media channel, but it may not help you reach your actual goals.
+Yes, it's beneficial that more people engage with your social media channel, but it may not help you achieve your actual goals.
+For example, if you want to increase conversions, 5,000 new followers may not be relevant.

-But in truth, a metric is made valuable by your goals.
+The metrics you track should directly connect to your goals.
 You should understand why you're collecting different types of data and what they mean.
+For example, if you want to increase sales, measure success through conversion metrics.

 For many stakeholders, the most important metric for social media efforts is how much revenue is gained.

-Conversion Rate
+Conversion rate

 Cost per action (CPA) tells you exactly how much you're spending for each desired action a user takes.
 This social media metric helps you to figure out if you're making good use of your budget.